gavindin/diandee/README.md

 # diandee
-my private project and contribute to every one.
+use jedis to operate redis.